digitalocean/terraform-provider-digitalocean/website/docs/d/images.html.md

 page_title: "DigitalOcean: digitalocean_images"
 sidebar_current: "docs-do-datasource-images"
 description: |-
-  Retrieve metadata about DigitalOcean images (public and private).
+  Retrieve information about DigitalOcean images (public and private).
 ---

 # digitalocean_images

-Get information on images for use in other resources (e.g. creating a Droplet based on snapshot), with the ability to filter and sort the results.
+Get information on images for use in other resources (e.g. creating a Droplet based on a snapshot), with the ability to filter and sort the results.
 If no filters are specified, all images will be returned.

-This data source provides all of the image properties as configured on your DigitalOcean account.
-This is useful if the image in question is not managed by Terraform or you need to utilize any of the image's data.
+This data source is useful if the image in question is not managed by Terraform or you need to utilize any of the image's data.

-Note: You can use the `digitalocean_image` data source to obtain metadata about a single image if you already know the `slug`, unique `name`, or `id` to retrieve.
+Note: You can use the [`digitalocean_image`](/docs/providers/do/d/image.html) data source to obtain metadata about a single image if you already know the `slug`, unique `name`, or `id` to retrieve.

 ## Example Usage